 For forms on pre-application and house extension and change of use prior approvals, visit our pre-application advice page.

 The decision to charge for planning applications has been made by Parliament and therefore the scale of fees is the same throughout England and Wales.
+Following the introduction of new regulations, from 17 January 2018 Salford City Council is applying a 20% increase on those fees.
 The fee should be paid when you submit your application.
 Payment can be made by crossed cheque, payable to Salford City Council or over the telephone on 0161 779 6195.

-You can calculate the fee of your planning application using the fee calculator available at the Planning Portal.
+You can calculate the fee of your planning application using the fee calculator available on the Planning Portal.

-The validation checklist is a document designed to help developers, applicants and individuals identify information required to be submitted in support of a planning application.
+The validation checklist is a guide designed to help developers, applicants and individuals identify information required to be submitted in support of a planning application.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.